Police watchdog begins homicide inquiry into fatal shooting of Chris Kaba - NewsBreak

 The IOPC added: “We have notified Mr Kaba’s family of this latest development.
 We continue to ask that people avoid speculating about this incident out of respect for Mr Kaba’s family and for everyone else affected.”

-The watchdog has previously confirmed that no gun was found in the car Mr Kaba was driving.
+The watchdog has previously confirmed that no gun was found in the Audi that Mr Kaba was driving.

+Met Assistant Commander Amanda Pearson said: “My thoughts and sympathies remain with Mr Kaba’s friends and family with this news.
+I also know how concerned our communities are and how they will also be affected by this significant update.
+We share their concern.

+“The Met is co-operating fully as the IOPC work to independently establish the full circumstances surrounding the shooting.”

 Mayor of London, Sadiq Khan said: “This is a significant development.
 From the outset I have been in close touch with the independent police watchdog, the IOPC, who said they would be thorough and go wherever the evidence took them.
 Their investigation has now resulted in the launch of a homicide investigation into Chris Kaba’s death.